Dimev/shadertoy-to-unreal-engine/README.md

 If the shader makes use of raytracing or raymarching, there's usually a function called render or similar, that takes in the ray origin (camera position, usually also called ro, ray_start, origin) and the ray direction (camera vector, usually also called rd, dir, or ray_dir).

+However the shader works, all code that does the actual rendering is called in the mainImage function in shadertoy, which is then run for every pixel

+*TODO SHADERTOY INPUTS*

 *note: This function might be hidden inside the mainImage function*

 ### Example